dougwt/user-stories-api/server/docs/users/PUT_users_id.md

 # PUT users/:id

-Sets some values that Users are able to set under the “Account” tab of their settings page.
+Update a single User, specified by the id parameter.
 Only the parameters specified will be updated.

 ## Resource URL